louislefevre/python-interactive/README.md

 ```js
 python.stop();
 ```
 To stop the Python process, use the `stop()` method.
-This will destroy all stdio streams, kill the Python process, and set it to null.
+This will destroy all stdio streams, kill the Python process, then set it to null.
+When `stop()` is run, commands can no longer be executed until `start()` is called again.
 This method will not do anything if a process is not running.
-Nothing is returned by this method.

 ### Restarting a Python Process
 ```js